shynuu/trunks/README.md

 ### Delay

 You can set the delay (in ms) to simulate a LEO, MEO or GEO altitude.
-The delay changes during the simulation and is comprised between `delay - offset <= value <= delay + offset`
+The delay changes during the simulation and is comprised between `delay - offset <= value <= delay + offset`.

 ```yaml
 delay: